pangeo-data/climpred/HOWTOCONTRIBUTE.rst

   version.
 * Detailed steps to reproduce the bug.

-If you can write a demonstration test that currently fails but should passm that is a very useful commit to make as well, even if you cannot fix the bug itself.
+If you can write a demonstration test that currently fails but should pass, that is a very useful commit to make as well, even if you cannot fix the bug itself.